 A smooth transition from the hospital to your home will help you feel more secure about caring for your newborn.
 Discharge planning helps to make sure that your baby leaves the hospital safely and smoothly and gets the right care after that.
 Routine follow-up visits with your doctor will be an important part of this transition.

 Treatment if the condition gets worse

-Treatment for a condition that's getting worse or for Reference complications of chronic lung disease varies depending on the exact problem.
-Reference High blood pressure Opens New Window and Reference growth problems are examples of problems that can occur.
+Treatment for a condition that's getting worse or for complications of chronic lung disease varies depending on the exact problem.
+High blood pressure and growth problems are examples of problems that can occur.
 Make sure you know the signs that show the disease is getting worse or complications are developing.
 If you know these signs, you will be able to help your child get needed medical care quickly.

 Some of these problems include:

 need to return to the hospital if he or she does not get better.

 - Narrowing of the airway (laryngotracheal stenosis) can result from prolonged or more frequent use of breathing tubes.